Your New Jersey Nursing Home Neglect Lawyers

-When you put your loved one in a nursing home, you have the right to expect that they will be treated with kindness, dignity and respect.
+When you put your loved one in a nursing home, you have the right to expect that they will be treated with kindness, dignity, and respect.
 Unfortunately, not all nursing home staffers treat their patients with the care they deserve.
 As a nursing home patient, your loved one needs emotional support, health and wellness care, and stimulation.
-A good nursing home provides these things in a way that improves quality of life for the elderly.
+A good nursing home provides these things in a way that improves the quality of life for the elderly.
 But when nursing homes or assisted living facilities fail their clients, the results can be dire.
 If a patient is neglected, they may injure themselves, experience mental health problems, develop diseases or have existing medical symptoms worsen.

-Signs of Nursing Home Negligence
+Signs of Nursing Home Neglect

 If you suspect your loved one might be the victim of nursing home neglect, there are a number of key signs to look for when you visit or speak with them.

-- -Bruises, cuts or other signs of injury
+- Bruises, cuts or other signs of injury

-- -Drastic change in emotional state
+- Drastic change in emotional state

-- -Lack of apparent medical care
+- Lack of apparent medical care

-- -Weight loss
+- Weight loss

-- -Trouble locating or contacting staff members
+- Trouble locating or contacting staff members

 Victims of neglect are at increased risk of injury, sickness, or even death.
 When you placed your loved one in a nursing home, you did so because you wanted them to experience high-quality care.